 Low and Slow Cooking on the Kalamazoo Shokunin Kamado Grill

-Low and slow style cooking, aptly named because of the low cooking temperatures (usually between 225° F and 275° F) and slow cooking process is synonymous with traditional American style barbecue.
+Low and slow style cooking, aptly named because of the low cooking temperatures (usually between 225°F and 275°F) and slow cooking process is synonymous with traditional American-style barbecue.
 This style of cooking allows for the gradual rendering of fat and connective tissue breakdown that results in extremely tender and juicy meat.

-This guide will give you tips on everything you need to know to cook low and slow in your kamado grill; from setting up the grill and lighting the fire, to specific vent adjustments
+This guide will give you tips on everything you need to know to cook low and slow in your kamado grill; from setting up the grill and lighting the fire, to specific vent adjustment.

 Cooking low and slow is especially beneficial for larger cuts of meat that are traditionally on the tougher side, such as beef brisket, pork shoulder, beef & pork ribs, or barbacoa.
 Don’t limit this technique to only those cuts, though.
 Low and slow cooking is also a perfect way to smoke smaller cuts such as tri-tip, pork belly, fish, poultry and even burgers.

 What has generally been a very time intensive style of cooking that required constant attention has been made easy by the Shokunin Kamado grill.
 Why?
 Because of the efficiency, insulation and design of this cooker, it’s as close to set and forget as it comes.
 No more staying up all night tending a fire, reloading your fuel, or needing to spritz the meat every hour to ensure it stays moist.

 Below I’ll outline how to set up your Shokunin Kamado grill to ensure success for recipes using a low and slow technique.
 It’s important to master this process and, if you’re new to the Shokunin cooker, I recommend you do this a couple of times without any food at all.
 It won’t take long to perfect the process, and doing so without any food allows room to play with vent positioning, charcoal load, recovery time and more, without the risk of ruining any food.